mozilla-services/heka/docs/source/getting_started.rst

 ==============

-At this point it's useful to notice that, while the SandboxFilter gathers the data that we're interested in and packages it up an a format that's useful for graphing, it doesn't actually *do* any graphing.
+At this point it's useful to notice that, while the SandboxFilter gathers the data that we're interested in and packages it up in a format that's useful for graphing, it doesn't actually *do* any graphing.
 Instead, it periodically creates a message of type `heka.sandbox-output`, containing the current circular buffer data, and injects that message back into Heka's message